-- 47 Expenditure and Income in Foreign Currency : ₹ Nil (March 31, 2022 : ₹ Nil) - 48 During the financial year 2015-16, maturity proceeds of ₹6.14 lakhs in respect of investment in 11.43% GOI Stocks held in CSGL Account of the Company with ICICI Bank Limited was transferred to the Sahara-Sebi Account by the bank without any authorization from the Company, in compliance to an Order of the Hon'ble Supreme Court of India and directions by SEBI.
-The realization of this amount is subject to further Order by Hon'ble Supreme Court of India and instruction of SEBI. - 49 Figures for previous year have been regrouped / restated where necessary to the extent required by Schedule III amendments and Circulars/Directions/Clarification issued by RBI/NHB to make comparable with current year presentation. - 50 All amounts in the financial statements and notes have been presented in lakhs upto two decimals as per requirement of Schedule III except per share data and unless otherwise stated.
+- 47 Expenditure and Income in Foreign Currency : ₹ Nil (March 31, 2023 : ₹ Nil) - During the financial year 2015-16, maturity proceeds of ₹ 6.14 lakhs in respect of investment in 11.43% GOI Stocks held in CSGL Account of the Company with ICICI Bank Limited was transferred to the Sahara-Sebi Account by the bank without any authorization from the Company, in compliance to an Order of the Hon'ble Supreme Court of India and directions by SEBI.
+On October 5, 2023, the maturity amount ₹ 6.14 lakhs was realised in bank account of the Company in respect of the aforesaid investment. - Figures for previous year have been regrouped / restated where necessary to the extent required by Schedule III amendments and Circulars/Directions/Clarification issued by RBI/NHB to make comparable with current year presentation. - All amounts in the financial statements and notes have been presented in lakhs upto two decimals as per requirement of Schedule III except per share data and unless otherwise stated.
 Figures in brackets represent corresponding previous year figures.

-For B.M.Chaturvedi & Co Chartered Accountants ICAI FRN : 114317W
+For B.M.Chaturvedi & Co Chartered Accountants ICAI FRN: 114317W ANMOL SONAWANE